 The gear you’ll need

 You should really only consider buying climbing gear when you’re quire sure that you want to pursue climbing and invest the money, as it is quality equipment, and as a result expensive.

 The basics required are as follows (see below for the different styles of climbing):

 1 – If you’re bouldering, you’ll just need:

 - Climbing shoes: essential for anything but the very easiest climbing.
 They should fit snugly, with different styles available for different types of climbing.
 They cost $40-$180 (https://www.rei.com/learn/expert-advice/rock-shoes.html)

 - Chalk bag: a small, closeable bag you attach around your waist and fill with chalk for your hands, which will give them better grip on the rock (https://www.rei.com/learn/expert-advice/chalk-chalk-bags.html).
 This costs around $10 and you can even make your own

 - A bouldering pad (usually several people share one).
 These are placed under the climber to cushion their fall, and cost around $140-$250.

 Bouldering is a great way to go climbing outdoors as you don’t need a lot of gear or technical knowledge.
-The Mountain Club will (soon) have bouldering pads that you can borrow.
+The Mountain Club has two bouldering pads kept in the MCK Library at Climb Bluesky that you can borrow for free!

 2 – If you’re going rope climbing with someone who has climbing gear, they’ll probably expect you to have this personal kit: